Eobard Thawne: DC Rebirth origin

-The Button and aftermath
+The Button

-Leading up to the 2017 The Button crossover, Thawne's memories of his Pre-New 52 self are restored after a mysterious wave of energy strikes him, and he recalls being killed by Batman (Thomas Wayne) during Flashpoint.
-Seeking to teach the Dark Knight's son a lesson, Thawne attacks Bruce Wayne in the Batcave and destroys Thomas's letter as retribution.
-Thawne brutally beats and verbally taunts Bruce before picking up the Comedian's smiley-face pin, which teleports him away to an unknown location.
-Thawne is then teleported back to the Batcave, having been bathed in radiation by a mysterious entity.
+Leading up to the 2017 The Button crossover, Thawne returns with his pre-New 52 memories restored after a mysterious wave of energy strikes his alternate self, and he recalls being killed by Thomas Wayne during Flashpoint.
+Seeking revenge, Thawne attacks Bruce Wayne in the Batcave and destroys Thomas's letter.
+Thawne beats and taunts Bruce before picking up the Comedian's smiley-face pin, which teleports him to an unknown location.
+Thawne is teleported back to the Batcave, having been bathed in radiation by a mysterious entity.
 As he collapses, Thawne says "God...I saw...God."
-After discovering traces of his energy signature on Thawne's corpse, Barry ponders if he kills the Reverse-Flash at some point in his future (but Thawne's past).
-Batman and the Flash come across Thawne in possession of the Button shortly before his apparent death, and follow him in an attempt to prevent it.
+Batman and Barry later come across Thawne in possession of the Button shortly before his apparent death, and follow him in an attempt to prevent it.
 As he follows the traces leading to the entity, Thawne muses that he may go back in time to raise his nemesis as a "family friend" after killing Nora, but is killed by Doctor Manhattan and teleported back to the Batcave.

-In the aftermath of "The Button", Thawne's corpse is taken to S.T.A.R.
+In the aftermath of The Button, Thawne's corpse is taken to S.T.A.R.
 Labs, but he is resurrected via his connection to the Negative Speed Force and returns to the future, to examine the difference between the pre and post-Flashpoint timelines.
-He is present at Iris West's house when she arrives with Wallace West, who Thawne brutally beats and denounces as a fake, before kidnapping Iris and bringing her to the 25th century.
-When Barry arrives, he is quickly beaten by Thawne, who reveals his identity as the Flash to Iris.
-Thawne subsequently shows the couple's future and tricks Barry into becoming trapped in the Negative Speed Force, but Flash becomes connected to it and escapes.
-A pleased Thawne implores Barry to "ditch the loser sidekicks" and become his friend and partner, but Flash refuses and strips him of his speed.
+He is present at Iris's house when Iris arrives with Ace West, who Thawne beats and denounces as a fake, before kidnapping Iris and bringing her to the 25th century.
+Barry arrives and is quickly beaten by Thawne, who reveals his identity as the Flash to Iris.
+Thawne subsequently shows the couple's future and tricks Barry into being trapped in the Negative Speed Force, but his nemesis gets connected to it and escapes.
+Thawne implores Barry to "ditch the loser sidekicks" and become his friend and partner, but Barry refuses and strips him of his speed.
 Nevertheless, Thawne vows to regain his powers and keep coming back to torment Barry, before being killed by Iris with a vaporisation gun.